mcd500/ta-ref/docs/running_on_dev_boards.md

 $ cd .. && sudo umount rootfs
 ```

-Now SD-card is ready to boot RPI3.
+Now SD-card is ready to boot Raspberry PI 3.

 ## Copying binaries of test_hello and test_gp to rootfs partition
 <br />